isomerpages/moh-corp/_ageing-well/Ageing In The Community.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/help_care_asian_senior_elderly_old_lady_woman_use_walker_with_strong_health_while_walking_park_happy_fresh_holiday_min.jpg">
 </div>
-<p>Seniors who age well in the community can lower their risk of social isolation
+<p>Seniors who age well in the community can lower their risk of social isolation,
-and</p>
+and prevent deterioration of health.</p>
+<p>As our population ages a, more seniors are projected to live alone.
+In
+particular, we need to pay close attention to the risk of social isolation, which will play a role in causing the health of seniors to deteriorate and frailty to set in quicker.</p>
 <hr>
 <p></p>